What are common underwater sounds?

 Natural Physical Processes

 The sounds produced by marine animals are many and varied.
 Marine mammals, such as blue whale and harbor porpoise, produce sounds over a wide frequency range, from less than 10 Hz to over 100,000 Hz, depending on the species of marine mammal.
-Many fish, such as the oyster toadfish and plainfin midshipman, and some marine invertebrates, such as snapping shrimp, also produce sounds.
+Many fishes, such as the oyster toadfish and plainfin midshipman, and some marine invertebrates, such as snapping shrimp, also produce sounds.
 Examples of these marine animal sounds can be heard in the Audio Gallery.

 Marine animals use sound to obtain detailed information about their surroundings.
 They rely on sound to communicate, navigate, and feed.
 Marine mammals, such as dolphins, use sound to locate and identify objects such as food, obstacles, and other whales.
 By emitting clicks, or short pulses of sound, and listening to the echo, dolphins can detect individual prey and navigate around objects underwater.

 Marine mammal calls can actually increase ambient noise levels by 20-25 underwater dB in some locations at certain times of year.
-Blue and fin whale produce low-frequency moans at frequencies of 10-25 Hz with estimated source levels of up to 190 underwater dB at 1 m.
+Blue and fin whale produce low-frequency moans at frequencies of 10-25 Hz with estimated source level of up to 190 underwater dB at 1 m.
 The ambient noise levels at frequencies of 17-20 Hz increase off coastal California during the fall and winter months due to blue and fin whale calls.

 Sounds generated by human activities are an important part of the total ocean acoustic background.
 Undersea sound is used for many valuable purposes, including communication, navigation, defense, research and exploration and fishing.
 However, some sounds are just a by-product of another activity, such as the noise generated by ships and by offshore industrial activities, including oil drilling and production.